Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Latent Ising modeling for temporal transitions

-The previous result is helpful in setting the prior distributions for the parameters in \eqref{eq:Ising prior}, as it highlights hidden constraints among the parameters and how the domain of $(\theta, \kappa)$ constrains the admissible range of $(p_1,p_2)$.
-Indeed, we notice that the transformation is bijective, since $\theta^*$ can be expressed as a function of the pair $(\theta, \kappa)$.
+The result in Proposition \ref{prop:Ising-NDARMA} is helpful in setting the prior distributions for the parameters in \eqref{eq:Ising prior}, as it highlights underlying constraints among the parameters and how the domain of $(\theta, \kappa)$ constrains the admissible range of $(p_1,p_2)$.
+Indeed, the transformation is bijective, since $\theta^*$ can be expressed as a function of the pair $(\theta, \kappa)$.
 The parameters $\kappa$ and $p_1$ have the same sign, since they both indicate the strength of the dependence between two neighboring $\gamma_{t-1}$ and $\gamma_t$.
-It also follows that, due to the positiveness of $\kappa$, $\theta^*$ is always smaller than $\theta$.
-As an illustration of the complex dependencies induced by the mapping between $(\theta, \theta^*, \kappa)$ in \eqref{eq:Ising prior} and $(p_1, p_2)$ in \eqref{eq:NDARMA}, Figure \ref{fig:Ising NDARMA} compares the range of $(p_1,p_2)$ for different intervals of values of $(\theta,\kappa)$.
-For example, if $-2<\theta<2$ and $0<\kappa<2$ (panel 1), the corresponding set of NDARMA(1) models is limited to a subset of those with $p_1<0.5$.
+It also follows that, given that $\kappa$ is positive, $\theta^*$ is always smaller than $\theta$.
+As an illustration of the complex dependencies induced by the mapping between $(\theta, \theta^*, \kappa)$ in \eqref{eq:Ising prior} and $(p_1, p_2)$ in \eqref{eq:NDARMA}, Fig \ref{fig:Ising NDARMA} compares the range of $(p_1,p_2)$ for different intervals of values of $(\theta,\kappa)$.
+For example, if $-2<\theta<2$ and $0<\kappa<1$, the corresponding set of NDARMA(1) models is limited to a subset of those with $p_1<0.25$, whereas if $-8<\theta<8$ and $0<\kappa<10$, the support covers almost all values of $p_1$ and $p_2$ between 0 and 1.
 As the domain of $(\theta,\kappa)$ expands, the set of induced NDARMA(1) models also expands.
-Shrinking $\gamma_{h,t}$ towards zero is desirable for regularization purposes, which corresponds to allowing negative values of the parameters $\theta_h$.
-At the same time, too much shrinkage may hamper our ability to identify latent base patterns that are recurrent, as the shrinkage may result in too low estimates of $p_1$ and $p_2$.
+Shrinking $\gamma_{t}$ towards zero is desirable for regularization purposes, which corresponds to allowing negative values of the parameter $\theta$.
+However, excessive shrinkage may hinder our ability to identify recurrent latent base patterns, as it can lead to very low estimates of $p_1$ and $p_2$.
 Indeed, it is well known that the prior specification of the parameters of a Ising model needs to be conducted with care, in order to avoid the phenomenon of phase-transition \citep{Li2010, Li2015}.
 In statistical physics, a phase-transition refers to a sudden change from a disordered (non-magnetic) to an ordered (magnetic) state at low temperatures.
 In Bayesian variable selection, the phase-transition has been associated to values of the parameter space that lead to selecting either all or none of the tested variables.
-These considerations motivate our suggestion of a proper uniform distribution on the parameters $(\theta,\kappa)$ over a closed interval in $\mathbb{R}^2$ for posterior inference.
-More specifically, we assume that $\theta_h$ lies between $\left[\theta_{h,\min},\theta_{h,\max}\right]$ with lower limit $\theta_{h,\min} <0$ and upper limit $\theta_{h,\max} >0$.
-We have found that choosing $\theta_{h,\min}=-4$ and $\theta_{h,\max}=4$ ensures a proper exploration of the parameter space and appears to avoid phase transitions.
+These considerations motivate our suggestion of a proper uniform prior distribution on the parameters $(\theta,\kappa)$ over a closed interval in $\mathbb{R}^2$.
+More specifically, we assume that, for each $h=1, \ldots, H$, $\theta_h$ lies between $\left[\theta_{h,\min},\theta_{h,\max}\right]$ with lower limit $\theta_{h,\min} <0$ and upper limit $\theta_{h,\max} >0$.
+We have found that choosing $\theta_{h,\min}=-8$ and $\theta_{h,\max}=8$ ensures a proper exploration of the parameter space and appears to avoid phase transitions.
 Similarly, for $\kappa_h$, we encourage a contiguous structure where $\gamma_{h,t}$ and $\gamma_{h,t+1}$ are simultaneously selected by assuming that $\kappa_h$ is positive with a uniform prior on $\kappa_h\in\left[0,\kappa_{h,\max}\right]$ with $\kappa_{h,\max}>0$.
-Also in this case an upper limit $\kappa_{h,\max}=4$ appears to ensure both reasonably good inference on the time-varying coefficients and computational efficiency.
+Also, in this case, an upper limit $\kappa_{h,\max}=10$ appears to ensure both reasonably good inference on the time-varying coefficients and computational efficiency.